 5. “Sneaker” Walking Shoe

 6. Cobb Hill – My Favorites with Great Arch Support

-I just bought these Cobb Hill shoes, and I am in LOVE.
+I bought these Cobb Hill shoes, this summer, and I LOVE them.
 I never knew shoes could be so comfy.
-I wear them everywhere because they are just so darn cushiony and comfy.
+I’ve worn them everywhere because they are just so darn cushiony and comfy.
 The style is sporty- chic and right on trend with the perforated suede, which also keeps my feet cool.
 Highly recommend!
-They also come in a beautiful salmon color ( I’m going to buy this color too), pale minty green and black.
+They also come in a beautiful salmon color, blue, taupe, pale minty green and black.

 7. Classic Preppy Walking Shoe with Modern Appeal